oicr-gsi/wf_cfmedip/README.md

 Download the pre-built image that is hosted in Docker Hub by executing `docker pull oicrgsi/wf_cfmedip`.

 **Option 2:**
+If you do not have root privileges, or are working on a HPC cluster, consider downloading [ Singularity](https://sylabs.io/docs/) and downloading the pre-built image hosted in Docker Hub by executing: `singularity pull docker://oicrgsi/wf_cfmedip`

+**Option 3:**
 Download the contents of the repository by executing `git clone https://github.com/oicr-gsi/wf-cfMeDIP.git`, and then build the Docker image by running `docker build -t oicr-gsi/wf_cfmedip:latest wf-cfMeDIP/`; this process can take more than two hours.

 ## Workflow parameters